 Cathedrals, Castles, Culture and Cuisine-Sustainable, Safe, & Nutritious Food in France

-With the growth of the world’s population and awareness that our natural resources are limited, development of sustainable systems to produce food is essential.
-Globally, the food industry is the largest industrial sector and consequently consumes significant amounts of energy and water, and thus has a critical impact on environmental issues such as greenhouse gas emissions.
-The processing of raw commodities into food products and their subsequent sale is a multi-billion dollar industry that contributes significantly to the US and world economies.
+With the growth of the world’s population and the increasing awareness that our natural resources are limited, development of sustainable systems to produce food is essential.
+Globally, the food industry is one of the largest industrial sectors, consumes tremendous amounts of energy and water, and can result in large quantites of waste; thus food has a critical impact on the environment, including greenhouse gas emissions and climate change.

 Feshman, Sophomore, Junior and Senior undergraduates and graduate students.